gpetrousov/redis4mesos/README.md

 Searching the web, I could not find a single solution which would just build and deploy a Redis container and would **work**.
 I needed a container which I could deploy on a multi-node Mesos cluster and route with HAproxy.
 If this is what you need, then you have found your salvation.

+## Quickstart

+To quickly deploy the container on your Mesos or DC/OS cluster, run the deploy.sh script

 ## Usage

 - I have created a few scripts to simplify the build and deployment of the image.